Get Online Treatment for Trauma and Post-traumatic Stress Disorder (PTSD)

 PTSD Assessment

-PTSD assessment at MEDvidi includes a detailed interview with a trained PTSD online therapist, psychiatrist, or MD.
+PTSD assessment at MEDvidi includes a detailed interview with a licensed medical provider.
 It can also be supplemented with answering specific PTSD assessment questionnaires.
 All this will help to determine whether you have mild or severe PTSD or complex post-traumatic stress disorder (CPTSD).

 - Intrusion